Frederick Sykes: Political career

 Sykes entered political life at the general election in November 1922 when he was elected the Conservative Member of Parliament for Sheffield Hallam.
 Sykes retained the seat at the 1923 election and the 1924 election.
 He resigned the seat on 26 June 1928 to become Governor of Bombay on 17 October 1928.
 He was appointed a Knight Grand Commander of the Order of the Indian Empire on 3 November 1928 and a member of the Privy Council on 20 November 1928 and served in Bombay until 8 November 1933.

 Sykes returned to Great Britain in 1933 and for the next six years he held various directorships and official committee posts including with the Miners' Welfare Commission and the British Sailors' Society.
 He was appointed a Knight Grand Commander of the Order of the Star of India on 2 February 1934 and a Knight of Justice of the Order of St John on 19 June 1936.

 With the outbreak of war in 1939 Sykes offered his services to the British Government but he was not required, and so he stood for Parliament once more.
 After the death in May 1940 of Terence O'Connor, the Solicitor General and MP for Nottingham Central, Sykes was returned unopposed in the resulting by-election.
 He sat as Nottingham Central MP until defeated at the 1945 general election.

 Personal life

-In 1920 Sykes married Isabel Harrington Law, the elder daughter of Bonar Law, the Conservative Party leader who two years later became Prime Minister.
+In 1920 Sykes married Isabel Harrington Law, the elder daughter of Bonar Law, the Conservative Party leader who two years later became prime minister.
 Frederick and Isabel Sykes had one son, Bonar Sykes.

 Sykes bought the 18th-century Conock Manor, near Devizes in Wiltshire, in 1945 and the associated Manor Farm in 1948.
 Lord Blake, who knew Sykes personally, stayed at Conock while writing his biography of Bonar Law.

-Frederick Sykes died at Beaumont Street, London on 30 September 1954, and was cremated at Golders Green.
+Frederick Sykes died at Beaumont Street, London on 30 September 1954, and was cremated at Golders Green Crematorium.
 Geoffrey de Havilland wrote to Isabel after the cremation: "I was deeply touched by your husband's wish that I should scatter the ashes over Salisbury Plain.
 I will, of course, do so...
 I always had admiration and affection for your husband and will always remember his kindness and help in the early days at Farnborough."
 Isabel died in 1969.